About the Director

-Thomas DeFrancesco, associate director of music, is a New York City-based music director, arranger, and pianist, who has performed in several Broadway, Off-Broadway, and local projects.
+Thomas DeFrancesco, director of music and liturgy, is a New York City-based music director, arranger, and pianist, who has performed in several Broadway, Off-Broadway, and local projects.
 He has enjoyed working with and arranging music for the cast of Sesame Street and their annual outreach program with Project Sunshine.
 Thomas holds a BA from Wagner College and serves on the music staff at The Third Street Music School Settlement.

 About the Cantors